zotonic/zotonic/doc/manuals/datamodel/edges.rst

 panel, of the edit page of the `subject`: the resource where the edges originate.
 By convention, edges are said to `belong` to their subject.
-This is to simplify the access control: if you are allowed to edit the resource, you're also allowed to edit its `outgoing` edges ("Page connections" in the admin), creating connections to other resources.
+This is to simplify the access control: if you are allowed to edit the resource, you’re also allowed to edit its `outgoing` edges ("Page connections" in the admin), creating connections to other resources.

 .. seealso:: :ref:`model-edge`